hwmhht/hht204806/Lesson-6:-Shaders-for-the-software-renderer.md

 ![](http://www.loria.fr/~sokolovd/infographie/04-geometry/tmp/african_head_nm.png)

-If we interpreate RGB values as xyz directions, this image gives us normal vectors **for each pixel** of our render and not only per vertex as before.
+If we interpret RGB values as xyz directions, this image gives us normal vectors **for each pixel** of our render and not only per vertex as before.

 By the way, compare this image to another one, it gives exactly the same information, but in another frame: